-This vegetarian stew is rich, really tasty, packed full of veggies and quite easy to cook.
-We love making it for Paddy's day or rainy and cold days when you feel like eating something hearty and yummy.
+Our vegan version of this hearty stew is cooked with Heura, a type of vegan protein (you can use your favourite brand for this recipe) and flavoured with Guinness and fresh herbs.
+This stew is rich, really tasty, packed full of veggies and quite easy to cook.
+We love making it for Paddy's day or a rainy and cold day when you feel like eating something hearty and yummy.

 Our Irish Stew is: